NAU hosts several performance facilities for School of Music students

 Performance facilities Accordion Closed

 Ardrey Memorial Auditorium is a 1,330 capacity performing arts auditorium.
-Ardrey is the performance home for the School of Music’s large concert ensembles, including the NAU Symphony, Chamber Symphony, Symphonic Band, and Wind Symphony, Opera Theater (spring production only).
+Ardrey is the performance home for the School of Music’s large concert ensembles, including the NAU Symphony, Chamber Symphony, Symphonic Band, Wind Symphony, and Opera Theater (spring production only).

 Ashurst Hall is an historic recital stage with seating for up to 300.
 The majority of student solo recitals and small ensemble performances are held in Ashurst.
 Many faculty and guest recitals and performances are also held in Ashurst.